pragmatrix/ScanRat/README.md

 ## Generic Combinators

-The combinators listed here can be applied to any parsing rule of any type.
+The generic combinators listed here can be applied to any parsing rule of any type.

 - `+` is the sequence combinator